alanorwick/mosaic/README.md

 If this gets you excited, if you're feeling crazy, have some water.
 After that, drop me a line at xavier@codenectar.com or on the K8s slack.

-We're looking for engineers who want to create the new standard in container orchestration for the next decade.
+We're looking for cream of the crop engineers who want to create the new standard in container orchestration for the next decade.

 Frontend, backend, infra, design, VP Developer Advocacy, and CTO.
 London, San Francisco, or remote.
-Big boy equity.
 Drop me a line.